microrealestate/microrealestate/README.md

 ### Prerequisite
 - [Docker and docker-compose installed](https://docs.docker.com/compose/install/)

-> The `mre` bash script is uses for building, running the application.
+> The `mre` executable is used for building and running the application.
 If running on Windows use `mre.exe` on Mac `mre-macos`.

 ### Clone the GitHub repository
 ```shell